ipfs-inactive/docs/content/guides/concepts/ipfs-gateway.md

 ### 4.1 Firewalled networks
 Running [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop#ipfs-desktop) or a standalone IPFS node within a browser/tool triggers connection attempts to other IPFS peers.
-Private network administrations may treat such connection attempts as potential security vulnerabilities.
+Private network administrators may treat such connection attempts as potential security vulnerabilities.
 IPFS gateway servers inside the private network and running a trusted code base provide an alternative architecture for read/write access to externally-hosted IPFS content.

 ## 5. When not to employ a gateway